 A new snorkel and mask is a great investment for someone who is into any water activity.
 A mask is necessary for being able to swim while being able to see under water.
 But there are a few things people need to do with a new snorkel and mask for the equipment to last long and provide the best experience.

-What should you do with a new snorkeling mask?
-The following are some things you can do to break in a new mask:
+The following are the steps you can do to break in a new mask:

 - Make sure you have the right fit by trying it on.

 - Reduce the stiffness of the mask by wearing it for 15-20 minutes.

 - Apply a solution to the lens to prevent fogging.

 There are different ways a person can break in a mask without doing damage to the mask or themselves.
 The remainder of this article will discuss these methods as well as review tips and tricks for caring for and storing the mask and snorkel.

 With the purchase of anything new, you are going to want to keep the item in good condition for as long as possible.
 Purchasing the best snorkeling mask for you and your intended use may be tricky, though.
 There are a variety of masks to choose from, so being thorough when purchasing a new mask will benefit you over the long term.

 The mask can be the most important aspect of your swimming/snorkeling adventure, so choosing the best one for you is important.
 Finding the right fit, comfort level, style, and shape are all factors you need to know when purchasing a new mask.
 But once you do purchase a mask, always provide the best care for it too.